Los Angeles Housing Options for Relocating Employees: Part 3, Apartments

 1. Set your parameters.

 Good process makes good business, so set the stage right to map your way to success.
 Since Los Angeles vacancy rates are so low and bidding wars are common, start by setting your parameters: How much do you want to spend?
+Try using a Rent Calculator to determine how much you want to spend on an apartment.
 How many bedrooms do you need?
 What amenities do you want?
 What location is best for proximity to work and recreation?

 2. Review and create realistic expectations.